 From gas and electricity bills to business telephone calls, you may find that several household costs will rise as a result of working at home all day.
-And you may also end up shelling out for things like stationery and other equipment that’s necessary to do your job in a new setting.
+And you may also end up shelling out for things like stationery and other equipment that’s necessary to do your job.

-Elsewhere, there are also savings to be made on your car insurance and monthly or annual season tickets.
+Elsewhere, there are also savings to be made on your car insurance, monthly or annual season tickets and your energy bills as we move towards the colder months.

 Here, Which? explains the adjustments you can make to your finances while you’re working from home.